bigcommerce/dev-docs/docs/api-docs/store-management/shipping/how-to-use-shipping-provider.md

 ### Create a Connection

-To set up a carrier using the API, first, connect it using the Connect Carrier API.
+To set up a carrier using the API, connect it using the [Create a Carrier Connection](/api-reference/store-management/shipping-api/shipping-carrier/postshippingcarrierconnection) endpoint.
 Make a request containing the connection settings required by your carrier.
 The ID of the carrier is required.
-The carrier ID will be issued by BigCommerce when your carrier is registered.
 All connection fields are unique to each carrier.
-If your carrier doesn’t require any connection settings, send an empty object for the `connection` settings property.

-The *code* is what you would use as a property under the connection object for the connections api.

 <!--
 type: tab